DARK-DEVELOPMENTT/DD-BurgerShot_OX/README.md

 # BurgerShot Script

-A FiveM script for BurgerShot restaurant using ox_lib, ox_inventory, and ox_target.
+- A FiveM script for BurgerShot restaurant using ox_lib, ox_inventory, and ox_target.
+- I Will Add qb-inventory & qb-target in future.

 ## Features
 - Employee duty system